ansh-novarroh/Verba/README.md

   - You can use the port and host flag `verba start --port 9000 --host 0.0.0.0`

-- **Can multiple users use Verba at the same time?
+- **Can multiple users use Vijil RAG Agent at the same time?
 How about role based access?**

-  - Verba is designed and optimized for single user usage only.
+  - Vijil RAG Agent is designed and optimized for single user usage only.
 There are no plans on supporting multiple users or role based access in the near future.

-- **Does Verba offer a API endpoint to use externally?**
+- **Does Vijil RAG Agent offer a API endpoint to use externally?**

-  - No, right now Verba does not offer any useful API endpoints to interact with the application.
+  - No, right now Vijil RAG Agent does not offer any useful API endpoints to interact with the application.
 The current FastAPI setup is optimized for the internal communication between the frontend and backend.
 It is not recommended to use it as a API endpoint.
 There are plans to add user-friendly

 - **How to connect to your custom OpenAI Server?**

-  - Set your custom OpenAI API Key and URL in the `.env` file, this will allow Verba to start up and retrieve the models from your custom OpenAI Server. `OPENAI_BASE_URL` is set to `https://api.openai.com/v1` by default.
+  - Set your custom OpenAI API Key and URL in the `.env` file, this will allow Vijil RAG Agent to start up and retrieve the models from your custom OpenAI Server. `OPENAI_BASE_URL` is set to `https://api.openai.com/v1` by default.

-- **How to upload custom JSON files to Verba?**
+- **How to upload custom JSON files to Vijil RAG Agent?**
-  - Right now Verba does not support custom JSON structure.
-Instead the whole JSON will simply be dumped into the content field of the Verba document.
-You can read more about the Verba JSON Structure in the Technical Documentation [here](./TECHNICAL.md).
+  - Right now Vijil RAG Agent does not support custom JSON structure.
+Instead the whole JSON will simply be dumped into the content field of the Vijil RAG Agent document.
+You can read more about the Vijil RAG Agent JSON Structure in the Technical Documentation [here](./TECHNICAL.md).